 Remember what this article covered.
 Focus on protecting yourself.
 Stay up on bills, monitor your credit report and take steps to be insured against title theft.
 Be aware of what criminals are doing to avoid getting conned out of your home.

-Check out more content about home buying, managing your mortgage and more at the Quicken Loans® Learning Center.
+Check out more content about home buying, managing your mortgage and more at the Rocket Mortgage® Learning Center.